-As we leap from the Third Industrial Revolution into Industry 4.0 and its emerging successors, the role of technology as an accelerator of innovation and disruption has come to the fore as a possible 'solution' or 'technofix' in discussions of 'green' economic growth.
-This is occurring against a backdrop of increased expansion, use and reliance on technology in all fields of life, and with limited but growing recognition of the associated environmental costs (see, e.g., Brevini 2020).
-In the global economic core, proposals for green solutions to environmental crises tend to centre technology, which is heralded as indispensable in driving sustainable development and growth (see Wallerstein 2004 for a discussion of the concepts of core and periphery).
-In pursuit of capitalist efficiencies and profit, however, technology leads to increased extractivism to supply the raw materials that are central to the 'green energy revolution.'
+As we leap from the Third Industrial Revolution into Industry 4.0 and its emerging successors, the role of technology as an accelerator of innovation and disruption has come to the fore as a possible 'solution' or 'technofix' in discussions of 'green' economic growth (Foth et al. 2021; Monteiro 2019; Wakkary 2021).
+This is occurring against a backdrop of increased expansion, use and reliance on technology in all fields of life and with limited but growing recognition of the associated environmental costs (see, e.g., Brevini 2020).
+In the global economic core, proposals for green solutions to environmental crises tend to centre technology, which is heralded as indispensable for driving sustainable development and growth (for a discussion of the core and periphery concepts, see Wallerstein 2004).
+In pursuit of capitalist efficiencies and profit, however, technology leads to increased extractivism to supply the raw materials that are central to the 'green energy revolution'.
 Rather than driving down energy consumption and waste, technology increases it.
-Drawing on green and digital criminology, this article highlights new perspectives on harm and these 'green' technologies.
+By drawing on green and digital criminology, this article highlights new perspectives on harm and these 'green' technologies.

-Criminology is repositioning and widening its disciplinary focus, and reimagining the interrelationship between crime, harm and technology (e.g. Powell, Stratton and Cameron 2018; Wood 2020).
-Attempts to emphasise 'the embedded nature of technology in our lived experiences of criminality, victimisation and justice' can be considered as the emerging field of digital criminology, which can be understood as a 'rapidly developing field of scholarship that applies criminological, social, cultural and technical theory and methods to the study of crime, deviance and justice in our digital society' (Powell, Stratton and Cameron 2018: 12).
-In essence, the emerging field of digital criminology is concerned with the broader impacts of technological systems on society and culture, and the ways social, political and cultural factors shape the development of technologies, and fits within the broader interdisciplinary academic field of science technology and society (STS) studies.
-Digital criminology expands the discipline's historically constrained focus on 'cybercrime' such as, for example, online fraud, cyber attacks, and identity theft, to consider the relationships between the development and impacts of technology and its broader socio-political contexts more critically.
+Criminology is repositioning and widening its disciplinary focus and reimagining the interrelationship between crime, harm and technology (e.g., Powell, Stratton and Cameron 2018; Wood 2020).
+Attempts to emphasise 'the embedded nature of technology in our lived experiences of criminality, victimisation and justice' can be considered the emerging field of 'digital criminology', which can be understood as a 'rapidly developing field of scholarship that applies criminological, social, cultural and technical theory and methods to the study of crime, deviance and justice in our digital society' (Powell, Stratton and Cameron 2018: 12).
+In essence, the emerging field of digital criminology is concerned with the broader effects of technological systems on society and culture and the ways social, political and cultural factors shape the development of technologies, and fits within the broader interdisciplinary academic field of STS studies.
+Digital criminology expands the discipline's historically constrained focus on 'cybercrime', such as, for example, online fraud, cyber attacks and identity theft, to more critically consider the relationships between the development and effects of technology and its broader sociopolitical contexts.

-The discipline of criminology is also expanding to consider the environmental harms of technology from the sub-field of green criminology.
-For example, White (2017: 241) reflects upon 'the relative dearth of critical thinking about technology within the green criminology project more generally.'
-He offers a way to address this gap through proposing three perspectives of technology from an environmental approach: (1) technology as a tool in preventing and responding to ecological harms; (2) technology as the problem/solution to ecocide, and; (3) technology as paradoxical in terms of contradictory impacts.
-The latter two aspects-technology as problem/solution and its paradoxes-are of greatest interest here, and ground the critique we set forth regarding the environmentally devastating impact of 'green technologies' as they are currently being developed within the global capitalist economy.
+The discipline of criminology is also expanding to consider the environmental harms of technology from the subfield of green criminology.
+For example, White (2017: 241) reflected on 'the relative dearth of critical thinking about technology within the green criminology project more generally'.
+He offered a way to address this gap by proposing three perspectives of technology from an environmental approach: (1) technology as a tool for preventing and responding to ecological harms; (2) technology as the problem/solution to ecocide; and (3) technology as paradoxical in terms of contradictory effects.
+The latter two aspects-technology as problem/solution and its paradoxes-are of greatest interest here and ground the critique we set forth regarding the environmentally devastating impact of 'green technologies' as they are currently being developed within the global capitalist economy.